DineshPriyanthaGH/voltbuddy-Smart-Home-Electricity-Bill-Tracker-with-AI-Insights/README.md

 - Enterprise features for commercial users
 - API marketplace for third-party integrations

-## Contributing

-This project was developed as part of a Programming II Capstone Project.
-Contributions and feedback are welcome for educational and improvement purposes.

 ## Impact & Significance

 VoltBuddy addresses a real-world problem faced by millions of Sri Lankan households in understanding and managing their electricity consumption.
 By combining modern web technologies with artificial intelligence, the application provides practical solutions for energy optimization and cost reduction, contributing to more sustainable energy usage patterns in Sri Lankan communities.